SirToffski/WireGuard-Ligase/README.md

     * The look of the script has changed somewhat.
 The terminal screen is now cleared when needed and important parts summarized - easier to see than to explain.. but it's a lot better now.
     * Finally a good solution has been found to check for the directory where the script is running.
 See commit [7d2d61c](https://github.com/SirToffski/WireGuard-Ligase/commit/7d2d61c61949089a6b4aa363e422a5d53ac0423f).
 Find worked well on a brand new OS installation.
 However on a system with plenty of files and directories - it was a mess.
     * For the time being, work will continue concentrating on improvements to user interface, experience, and overall stability.
 New features will be implemented at a slower pace until the author is satisfied with UX.
+* Jan 8th, 2020
+ * Added initial support for FreeBSD.

 ## TODO

   - [x] Add an option for a quick hands-free server deployment / host configuration.
 Especially useful for people who dont want to answer a lot of questions and are not too fussy about naming clients, etc.
   - [x] Customize server config depending on the distro in use (Arch vs Ubuntu, vs RHEL, etc)
-  - [ ] Add option to configure other UNIX OS types (such as OpenBSD)
+  - [ ] Add option to configure other UNIX OS types (such as OpenBSD) - work in progress.
+Initial FreeBSD support has been added.

 ## Disclaimer